sartography/spiff-example-cli/docs/nav_list.rst

                 Any task with a blank or None as the description are excluded from the list (i.e. gateways)

-Because the output from this list may be used in a variety of contexts, the implementation is left to the user, however, I do have some example code that creates a text based representation of the nav-list.
+Because the output from this list may be used in a variety of contexts, the implementation is left to the user, however, we do have some example code that creates a text based representation of the nav-list.

 The example code for this lives in 'testlanes.py' and runs the above workflow.
 The code to print the nav-list is in the printTaskTree function

 .. code:: python